puntonim/inspire-read-api/readme.txt

 FIXTURES
 ========
+Note: test factories (like the ones in Inspire next) are a more handy tool than Django's fixture.
-To create fixtures use as template the examples in tests/fixtures_examples.
+To create fixtures use the templates tests/fixtures_examples.
 In order to generate new fixtures from the db, you need some tricks.
-- If your db is too bid and you want to dump only a few data, override the default custom manager this way: class RecordMetadataManager(models.Manager): def get_queryset(self):
+- If your db is too big and you want to dump only a few data, override the default custom manager this way: class RecordMetadataManager(models.Manager): def get_queryset(self):